ADBond/bga-calypso/README.md

 * ~~Say the game name somewhere?
 Or something distinctive.
 Covered under the above zhuzhing~~
 * Check that there's nowt that's colourblind-unfriendly
   * e.g. black + brewer #1b9e77, #d95f02, #7570b3, or something sim. for default colours
-  * want to think about how to nicely signify teams - see e.g. Phat for nice approach
+  * ~~want to think about how to nicely signify teams - see e.g. Phat for nice approach~~
+  * teams through some light colours, and put in player boxes upstairs (with trump suits)
 * When someone wins trick, do I want to say why? (e.g. player lead their trump suit etc.)??
 FFT
 * ~~Renounce indicators~~
   * as a gameoption setting?
 * ~~Direction stuff - should be relative to player!
 Don't forget to update this!~~
 * Order hand with personal trumps separated?
 * Fix tooltips??
+* improve scoring table?
+* access old scoring tables

 ### Other UI